stanfordnlp/CoreNLP/_pages/cmdline.md

   * "text": An ad hoc human-readable text format.
 Tokens, s-expression parse trees, relation(head, dep) dependencies.
 Output file extension is `.out`.
 This is the default output format only if the XMLOutputter is unavailable.
   * "xml": An XML format with accompanying XSLT stylesheet, which allows web browser rendering.
 Output file extension is `.xml`.
 This is the default output format, unless the XMLOutputter is unavailable.
   * "json": JSON.
 Output file extension is `.json`. ’Nuf said.
   * "conll": A tab-separated values (TSV) format.
 Output extension is `.conll`.
 This output format usually only gives a partial view of an `Annotation` and doesn't correspond to any particular CoNLL format.
 By default, the columns written are: `idx`, `word`, `lemma`, `pos`, `ner`, `headidx`, `deprel`.
-You can customize which fields are written with the `outputFormatOptions` property.
+You can customize which fields are written with the `output.columns` property.
 Its value is a comma-separated list of output key names, where the names are ones understood by `AnnotationLookup.KeyLookup`.
 Available names include the seven used in the default output and others such as `shape`, `speaker`.
-For instance, you can write out just tokenized text, with one token per line and a blank line between sentences by using `-outputFormatOptions word`.
+For instance, you can write out just tokenized text, with one token per line and a blank line between sentences by using `-output.columns word`.
   * "conllu": [CoNLL-U](https://universaldependencies.github.io/docs/format.html) output format, another tab-separated values (TSV) format, with particular extended features.
 Output extension is `.conllu`.
 This representation may give only a partial view of an `Annotation`.
   * "serialized": Produces some serialized version of each `Annotation`.
 May or may not be lossy.
 What you actually get depends on the `outputSerializer` property, which you should also set.
 The default is the `GenericAnnotationSerializer`, which uses the built-in Java object serialization and writes a file with extension `.ser.gz`.

+Other more obscure output options are:

+* `output.includeText` : Boolean.
+Whether to include text of document in document annotations.
+* `output.prettyPrint` : Boolean.
+Whether to pretty print certain annotations (more friendly to humans; less space efficient.
+* `output.constituencyTree` : String.
+Style of constituency tree printing to be used.
+One known to `TreePrint`.
+* `output.dependencyTree` : String.
+Style of dependency tree printing to be used.
+One known to `TreePrint`.
+* `output.coreferenceContextSize` : int.
+Whether to print some conext around a coreference mention.
+* `output.printSingletonEntities` : Boolean.
+Whether to print singleton entity mentions in coreference output.
+* `output.relationsBeam` : double.
+Whether to filter relations extracted by goodness score.
+* `output.columns` : String.
+Which columns to print in `conll` output.
+A list of names like: `idx,word,pos,ner`.

 ### Output serializer